Feature datasets for the Atlas are based on descriptive literature.

 To create a dataset you will need the following things:

-Start by creating a folder for your feature in the archive, and upload your dataset there, even if it is still a work in progress: this makes it easier to discuss any problems or questions you might have.
+Start by creating a folder for your feature in the drive, and upload your dataset there, even if it is still a work in progress: this makes it easier to discuss any problems or questions you might have.

 You can see an example of a completed feature dataset here.